MSc Web and Mobile Development Technologies (Part-Time)

 Northumbria University’s part-time MSc Web and Mobile Development Technologies is taught by industry experts around leading-edge content and is designed to give you the knowledge and expertise to fill this gap.

-Northumbria University’s part-time MSc Web and Mobile Development Technologies provides a firm grounding in strategic web development skills, with a specific focus on mobile development.
-This programme also includes a module on the Internet of Things providing students with the required skills to help them join any industry investing in this multi-billion dollar sector.
+Our part-time MSc Web and Mobile Development Technologies provides a firm grounding in strategic web development skills, with a specific focus on mobile development.
+This programme also includes a module on the Internet of Things providing you with the required skills to help you join any industry investing in this multi-billion dollar sector.

 Blending hands-on training with academic rigour, our programme will enable you to develop the lifelong skills needed to rise to the challenge and opportunity of emerging technologies and engage in the ‘bleeding edge’ field.
 An area that is notoriously high risk and has an increased potential of unreliability.